second-state/lity/docs/rule-engine-guide.rst

 Rules
 """""
-An rule statement consists of three parts:
+An rule statement consists of four parts:

 1. Rule Name: a string literal which served as the identifier of rule.
+2. Rule attributes: optional hints that describe activation behavior of this rule.
-2. Filter Statements (a.k.a. *when block*): one or more statements describe which set of facts should be captured and applied actions in the *then block*.
+3. Filter Statements (a.k.a. *when block*): one or more statements describe which set of facts should be captured and applied actions in the *then block*.
-3. Action Statements (a.k.a. *then block*): one or more statements to execute on matched objects (which are captured in *when block*.)
+4. Action Statements (a.k.a. *then block*): one or more statements to execute on matched objects (which are captured in *when block*.)

 A contract with a rule definition looks like this:

 .. code:: ts

     contract C {
+        rule "ruleName"
+        // Rule attributes
-        rule "ruleName" when {
+        when {
-            // Filter Statement
+            // Filter Statements
         } then {
-            // Action Statement
+            // Action Statements
         }
     }